polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

    This line imports the `pallet-node-authorization` crate as a dependency and specifies the following configuration details for the crate:

    - The pallet features are not enabled by default when compiling the runtime.
+   - The version identifier for the crate.
    - The repository location for retrieving the `pallet-node-authorization` crate.
-   - The commit tag for retrieving the crate.
+   - The branch for retrieving the crate.

-   - The version identifier for the crate.
+   Note that you should use the same branch and version information for all pallets to ensure that they are compatible with each other.
+   Using pallets from different branches can result in compiler errors.
+   This example illustrates adding pallets to the `Cargo.toml` file if the other pallets use `branch = "polkadot-v0.9.28"`.

-1. Add the `pallet-node-authorization/std` features to the list of `features` to enable when compiling the runtime.
+2. Add the `pallet-node-authorization/std` features to the list of `features` to enable when compiling the runtime.

    ```toml
    [features]